rdh59320/BLGE/README.md

 ## Additional Apps
 - BeLGE provides additional apps to improve your new OS
-- Low latency Linux Kernel is added so that you can increase a bit your system (don't expect a great increase !)
 - The package will customize your your system starting menu in order for you to choose the best way for you to launch your system (either on generic or low latency kernel)
 - BeLGE will also install 3 additional apps and their desktop entries : ClamAV Scan, CPU Governor and System Updater
 - ClamAV Scan allow you to scan the folder you want with ClamAV daemon